hfolcot/lyrics-finder/README.md

 In order to ensure the test script was correct the function was edited to include text within the results container, at which point the test failed.

+Whilst testing, there was an interesting issue encountered where no lyrics were being returned for any song containing double or single quote marks.
+On investigation it appeared that the issue was caused by the function trying to pass a song name into a new function (getLyrics), but when quotes were present in the song name, it was reading this as the end of the parameter and erroring because there was no closing parenthesis.
+This was resolved by editing getLyrics (renamed during this process to returnLyrics so that it retrieved the song name itself in a separate call rather than passing it through from the previous function.

 Each stage of testing was re-done after any new functionality changes.